mswertz/mswertz.gihub.io/team.md

 ---
 title: Team
-intro: A team of 20 developers, researchers and data managers develops, supports and continuously improves the software.
-And a community of 20+ partners supports the project.
-We are always happy to hear about your experiences.
-Please, help us to improve MOLGENIS and send your feedback and ideas to <a href="mailto:molgenis-support@umcg.nl">molgenis-support@umcg.nl</a>
+intro: A team of over 20 developers, researchers and data managers develops, supports and continuously improves the software.
+A large community of international and national partners supports the project.
 layout: green
 partners:
 - bbmri-nl-bw.png: http://bbmri.nl